 Based on the 2017 National Survey on Drug Use and Health (NSDUH), it is estimated that over 40 million Americans aged 12 and up have used cocaine in their lifetime.
 It is estimated that over 5.9 million used cocaine in the past year and over 2.1 million used it in the past month.

 Despite the drug’s popularity, cocaine can have dangerous short-term and long-term effects that can cause tremendous damage to the body.
 The Drug Abuse Warning Network (DAWN) estimated that, in 2009, cocaine was involved in over 422,000 emergency department visits.
 According to provisional counts for 2017, over 14,000 Americans died from overdoses involving cocaine.

 The Science behind the High

-Once an individual’s nose is damaged, the effects of cocaine can spread down from the nasal cavity into the mouth and throat.
-This is why many people experience hoarseness or difficulty swallowing after years of heavy cocaine use.
-In some extreme cases, like one examined in the New England Journal of Medicine, cocaine can perforate the roof of the mouth, effectively connecting the mouth and nasal cavity and complicating everyday tasks like breathing or eating.
+Snorting cocaine can also lead to hoarseness and difficulty swallowing.
+In some extreme cases, like one examined in the New England Journal of Medicine, cocaine can perforate the roof of the mouth, effectively connecting the mouth and nasal cavity and complicating everyday tasks like eating.

-While damage to the nose and mouth may be extensive, people often easily understand this cause and effect.
-After all, if someone puts a dangerous substance up their nose, their nose will likely suffer some consequences.
-But as already mentioned, cocaine use damages many parts of the body, even those one may not expect to be affected.
+While damage to the nose and mouth from cocaine use may be extensive, people often easily understand this cause and effect.
+After all, if someone exposes their nose to a dangerous substance, it makes sense that their nose would likely suffer some consequences.
+Yet cocaine use damages many parts of the body, even those one may not expect to be affected.
 A 2006 article in the Journal of the Royal Society of Medicine discussed one of the oft-forgotten systems that cocaine can wreak havoc on: the gastrointestinal system.

 The Metabolic System